pashmaklang/pashmak/README.md

 14
 ```

-this example gets two number from user and shows sum of them
+this example gets two numbers from user and shows sum of them